 Glen is a farm and residential community hidden in the hills of the Scottish Borders, where a natural refuge of 18th century designed landscape of parkland and woods sweeps up to heather moorland on all sides.
-It is a magical place, much sought after as a place to call home and in the midst stands the Scots baronial masterpiece Glen House, a private house with a public life.
+It is a magical place, much sought after as a place to call home.
+In the midst stands the Scots baronial masterpiece Glen House, a private house with a public life.

 The House, the farm and the cottages were built in the 19th century by the Scottish industrialist, Charles Tennant.
 He spared no expense and built them well.
 Few new buildings have been introduced since and the result is what so many of us long for – sturdy buildings in unspoilt surroundings, traditional but up-to-date.